medly/starter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+name: Bug report
-Description: Create a report to help us improve
+about: Create a report to help us improve
-Title: 'bug: issue title'
+title: 'bug: issue title'
-Label: bug
+label: bug
-Assignee: ''
+assignee: ''
 ---

-### Describe the Bug
+### Describe the bug

-Write a clear and concise description of the bug.
+A clear and concise description of what the bug is.

 ### To Reproduce